dynamoRando/rcd/notes/work_list.md

-# 2022-09-17
+# General Work Items
-Hopefully soon planned changes:
 - [X] Implement UPDATE from host to participant
 - [X] Implement DELETE from host to participant (this is a hard delete)
 - Implement greater authority for participants over UPDATE/DELETES
     - implement "behaviors" for participants on UPDATE/DELETE
 - Write logs to a rcd_log.db
-- Modify INSERT/UPDATE/DELETE from host to participant so that at the participant we check if
+- [X] Modify reqests from host to participant so that at the participant we check if the host has been banned
+- implement a cli for rcd
+    - ability to login
+    - ability to list databases, etc.
+    - ability to start/stop either client and/or data service
-    - the host has been banned
+- report warning if default password has not been changed
-    - if we will notify the host of local changes done our side (there is no well defined infastructure currently to handle this at the participant) although we do have placeholder functions in the .proto for this
+- implement encryption key for rcd for encrypting data in database